-In this article, we will explore three proven nonprofit funding strategies to help organizations raise more money in 2021 and years to come.
-With the help of top nonprofit CEOs, founders, and experts, we’ll explore each of these funding strategies in depth.
+With the help of several world-class nonprofit CEOs, founders, and experts, we explore each of these fundraising strategies in depth.

 You will learn how to:

-- Leverage strategic fundraising technology to raise more money
+- Leverage strategic fundraising technology to raise more money, and

 - Organize peer-to-peer giving campaigns

-Planned giving, also called gift planning, is a form of charitable giving in which a donor makes a contribution during their lifetime or after their passing as part of their overall financial picture and/or estate.
+Planned giving, also called gift planning, is a form of charitable giving.
+A donor makes a contribution during their lifetime or after their passing as part of their overall financial picture or estate.
 Bequest contributions, for example, are a form of planned giving involving a gift made out of a will or trust to a foundation, nonprofit organization, or other trust.

 Between 2015 and 2019, bequest contributions to nonprofits exceeded $30B.(ii)